 Regarding vocational training, the low level of language skills associated with the lack of diplomas and/or potentially challenging recognition procedures described above, render access to vocational training offered by IEFP and its partners within the public system challenging to most asylum seekers and beneficiaries of international protection while vocational training in the private sector is generally unaffordable.
-In this regard, as of 2018 asylum seekers admitted to the regular procedure and beneficiaries of international protection whose diplomas and academic qualifications have not been recognised in the Portuguese educational system are registered by IEFP as "literate users" in the SIGO platform.600 Other than Portuguese language training courses, such registration only provides access to: (a) modular training601 at basic education level; (b) training in basic skills (reading, writing, calculation and information and communication technologies) in preparation for EFA Courses; and (c) Education and Training Courses for Adults (Cursos de Educação e Formação para Adultos, EFA) with equivalence to the 4th or 6th year of basic education or a professional certificate.602 Neither modular training nor training in basic skills entail an academic certification.
+In this regard, as of 2018 asylum seekers admitted to the regular procedure and beneficiaries of international protection that are unable to present the relevant diplomas/certificates or whose documents and academic qualifications have not been recognised in the Portuguese educational system are registered by IEFP as "literate users" in the SIGO platform.
+Other than Portuguese language training courses, such registration only provides access to: (a) modular training education level; (b) training in basic skills (reading, writing, calculation and information and communication technologies) in preparation for EFA Courses; and (c) Education and Training Courses for Adults (Cursos de Educação e Formação para Adultos, EFA) with equivalence to the 4th or 6th year of basic education or a professional certificate.
+Per Neither modular training nor training in basic skills entail an academic certification.